an-sudhindra/NeighborhoodMap/README.md

 3. Install all modules and dependencies by running the command `npm install`
 4. Start the application with command `npm start`
 5. A browser window opens automatically displaying the application.
 If it doesn't start, navigate to [http://localhost:3000/](http://localhost:3000/) in your browser

+## NOTES:
+*Service worker will only cache the site pages when it is build to run in production mode.*

+## *Build and Run* the project in Production Mode
+1. Open the command prompt, navigate to the project directory.
+Then run the command `npm run build`.
+2. Deploy it to `gh-pages` by running command `npm run deploy`
+3. To check the demo [Click here](https://an-sudhindra.github.io/NeighborhoodMap/)